The Germany booth is typically known for its strudel and beer. What else do you need?

 Felicia: Loved this lager.
 Light and easy to drink.
 This beer flight is great.

-The Schöfferhofer Pineapple Hefeweizen, from Mainz (a German city located on the Rhine River), is a new beverage option being served here.
+The Schöfferhofer Prickly Pear Hefeweizen, from Mainz (a German city located on the Rhine River), is a new beverage option being served here.

 This is the same company that produces the popular Schöfferhofer Grapefruit beer you can also find in the Germany pavilion.